Christmas Island Resort

-The Christmas Island Resort, often called the Christmas Island Casino, is a holiday resort on Christmas Island, an Australian territory in the north-eastern Indian Ocean lying about 300 km south of Java and 1600 km north-west of the Australian mainland.
-It operated as a casino for over four years during the 1990s.
-It was one of the world's most profitable prior to bankruptcy and generated over $5 billion a year profits.
+The Christmas Island Resort, often called the Christmas Island Casino, was a holiday resort on Christmas Island, an Australian territory in the north-eastern Indian Ocean about 380 km south of Java and 1600 km north-west of the Australian mainland.
+The resort, including an integrated casino, opened in late 1993.
+The casino was generally profitable, with gross profits from casino operations peaking at $153.7 million in 1994–95.
+Overall, however, the casino and resort struggled financially and, after being badly affected by the 1997 Asian financial crisis, it was closed on 23 April 1998.

+The closure of the resort and casino in 1998 had a devastating impact on Christmas Island's economy.
+Approximately 200-250 employees left the island after its closure, and between 1998 and 2001, the population of Christmas Island was estimated to have halved from approximately 2600 to 1300 people.

 History

-The casino/resort was conceived in the early 1980s by Perth property developer Frank Woodmore as a business opportunity following the closure in 1981, for political reasons, of Indonesia's three licensed casinos, all of which were in Jakarta.
+The casino/resort was conceived in the early 1980s by Perth property developer Frank Woodmore as a business opportunity following the closure in 1981, for political and religious reasons, of Indonesia's three licensed casinos, all of which were in Jakarta.
 With Jakarta less than an hour's flight from Christmas Island, the casino was intended to attract high rollers from Indonesia and other Asian countries.

 In 1985 a company, Christmas Island Resort Pty Ltd (CIR) was incorporated, with Woodmore, through Mercator Property Consultants Pty Ltd, initially holding 10% of the share capital, with other interests, principally controlled by Indonesian businessman Robby Sumampow, acquiring the remainder.
 Construction of the resort began late in the 1980s.
 On 5 November 1993 CIR was granted an Australian casino licence, with the building complex formally opened as the Christmas Island Casino and Resort on 18 December 1993.

 As envisaged, the casino catered mainly to a wealthy Asian clientele, with most of its patrons flying in from Jakarta, often by private jet.
 Business was facilitated by the Australian government, which issued special short-term visas for Christmas Island.
-Initially the resort operated profitably, with most revenue coming from the casino.
-However, after 1994, CIR made losses.
-The resort was badly affected by the Asian Financial Crisis of 1997-98, and it suspended operations on 23 April 1998.
+Initially, in the financial year ended 30 June 1994, the casino and resort operated profitably, with the majority of revenue coming from the casino.
+However, other than in financial year 1994, CIR made losses in every year that it was open.
+The resort was badly affected by the 1997 Asian financial crisis, and it suspended operations on 23 April 1998.
 On 28 July 1998 the Australian Minister for Regional Development, Territories and Local Government cancelled CIR's casino licence and, the following day, the company went into receivership.
 In 2000, the resort was purchased from the liquidators by David Kwon, a Sydney-based businessman.